Measuring the joint spectral mode of photon pairs using intensity interferometry

 We begin by describing the single photon case which is extended later to the bi-photon case.
-We consider for now a signal in a pure single photon pulse $\int d\omega \psi(\omega) \hat{a}^\dagger_\omega \ket{0}$ where $\hat{a}^\dagger_\omega$ is a creation operator at frequency $\omega$.
+We consider for now a signal in a pure single photon pulse $\int d\omega \psi(\omega) \hat{a}^\dagger_\omega \ket{0}$ where $\hat{a}^\dagger_\omega$ is a creation operator at frequency $\omega$ in input mode $a$.
 The goal is to determine its spectral mode $\psi(\omega)$.
-As shown in Fig.~\ref{fig:scheme}(a), the photon is combined with a reference pulse on a beam splitter.
-The input state of the beam splitter is:
+As shown in Fig.~\ref{fig:scheme}(a), the photon is combined with a reference pulse on a beam splitter (BS).
+The input state of the BS is: